Trackunit/developer-hub/guides/sdk-docs/publish-app/marketplace-config.md

 ## Overview

 The marketplace overview will include the `name` and the `description` attributes from the app manifest.
 The description should be a short text without any formatting.
-To show a logo you should put a image inside the `assets` folder in your Iris App and specify the name of the image in the `logoPath` attribute.
+To show a logo you should put a image inside the `assets` folder in your IrisX App and specify the name of the image in the `logoPath` attribute.

 ## Detailed view